bio-tools/biotoolsDocs/curators_guide.rst

 .. note::
    - `bio.tools <https://bio.tools>`_ does not currently contain many examples of workflows.
 We welcome input on how to describe worfklows and ensure good coverage:  please `get in touch with us <mailto:registry@elixir-dk.org>`_.
-   - `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ allows tool relationships to be defined, but these are not yet supported in bio.tools.
-In future, the ``includes`` relationship will allow specification of the tools that are included in a workflow.

 .. important:: workflows can contain many tools; **do not** list all the operations performed by these tools, just the main operation(s) of the workflow as a whole.